aimicrocot/Tokens-Count/README.md

 ### About

 The most minimalistic token counter for SillyTavern (from those I saw).
-Shows only one number — the number of tokens consumed in the chat context.
+Shows only one number, the number of tokens consumed in the chat context.

 ### Features

-- A small semi-transparent rounded capsule in a glassmorphism style — unobtrusive and easy to move around.
+- A small semi-transparent rounded capsule in a glassmorphism style, unobtrusive and easy to move around.
-- Minimalism — no extra elements, just the counter.
+- Minimalism, no extra elements, just the counter.
 - Draggable in any section of SillyTavern.

 ### Installation